moj-analytical-services/vega-lite-away-day/README.md

 ## Guidance

 Seeing as the aim of today's away day is to give you a chance to try out Vega-lite and the different ways of producing vega-lite visualisations we are not being prescriptive in what output you wish to produce.
-We've instead provided a number of resources and guides to follow to gain familiarity with
+We've instead provided a number of resources and guides to follow to gain familiarity with vega.

 ### Testing Vega-lite
 Vega-lite has a simple interactive editor with a number of different examples.